ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 The `nextInChain` pointer is the entry point of WebGPU’s extension mechanism.
 It is either null or pointing to a structure of type `WGPUChainedStruct`.

-It may recursively have a next element (again, either null or pointing to some `WGPUChainedStruct`).
+It may recursively have a next element (again, either null or pointing to a `WGPUChainedStruct`).

-Second, it has a struct type `sType`, which is an enum telling in which struct the chain element can be cast.
+Secondly, it has the struct type `sType`, which is an enum reporting in which struct the chain element can be cast.

 To create a shader module from WGSL code, use the `ShaderModuleWGSLDescriptor` SType.

 In Dawn, a SPIR-V shader can similarly be created using the `WGPUShaderModuleSPIRVDescriptor`.

-The field shaderCodeDesc.chain corresponds to the chained struct when cast as a simple `WGPUChainedStruct`, which must be set to the corresponding SType enum value:
+The field shaderCodeDesc.chain corresponds to the chained struct when cast as a simple `WGPUChainedStruct`, that must be set to the corresponding SType enum value:

 ```C++
 ShaderModuleWGSLDescriptor shaderCodeDesc;